wintvelt/elm-sortable-list/README.md

 # **Elm Sortable List**

-An small example app demonstrating a list that you can reorder using drag and drop.
+Example app demonstrating a list with drag and drop reordering.

 ![gif](/img/looping.gif)

 # Get started
 - Make sure you have elm 0.18 installed
-- The example also needs the Mouse package for elm
+- The example also needs the Mouse package
-- Copy or clone the files from the /src folder
+- Copy or clone the 2 files from the /src folder
 - You can run elm-sortable-table.elm in elm-reactor